ruien0630/teamfyp/output_md/Singapura Finance - Annual Report 2021.md

 TAN HUI KENG, MARTHA Independent Non-Executive Director

 ![Image](output_md\Singapura Finance - Annual Report 2021_artifacts\image_000017_44769804525ada74f70b8fc8aa84cf556118188eb440070d06a249d6df7e771b.png)
-**Description**: The image shows a headshot of an Asian woman with short, dark hair and glasses, wearing a gray blazer over a light pink shirt, and a pearl necklace.
-She is smiling slightly and appears to be in her late 50s or early 60s.
-A small floral brooch adorns the lapel of her blazer.
-The background is plain white.
+**Description**: A medium shot depicts a smiling Asian woman with short, dark hair wearing glasses, a pearl necklace, a pink collared shirt, and a grey suit jacket adorned with a silver pin on the lapel, all set against a plain white background.

 ADAM TAN CHIN HAN Independent Non-Executive Director

 ![Image](output_md\Singapura Finance - Annual Report 2021_artifacts\image_000018_022556a01c188a4ac4985c7a0f3ba40db081aaa4c0e2ae47e4bb1a08d6d403d8.png)
-**Description**: The image shows a portrait of an Asian man in a business suit, consisting of a white collared shirt and a black blazer.
-He has short, dark hair with a touch of gray at the sides, and he is looking directly at the camera with a slight smile.
+**Description**: The image shows a headshot of an Asian man with short, dark hair that is slightly receding at the front.
+He is wearing a white collared shirt and a dark suit jacket.
+He has a warm smile and appears to be in his late 30s or early 40s.
 The background is plain white.